5T33Z0/Clover-Crate/Upgrading_Clover/README.md

 # Upgrading Clover for macOS 11+ compatibility
->:warning: The following guide is for booting in UEFI mode only!
+>:warning: The following guide applies to booting in UEFI mode only!

 **TABLE of CONTENTS**